The quaternionic KP hierarchy and conformally immersed 2-tori in the 4-sphere: Spectral curves.

-\begin{thm} The twistor lift $\hat\xi_p$ of $\xi_p$ defined in \eqref{eq:hatxi} equals $\theta\circ\alpha$ and is therefore complex algebraic. \end{thm} This can be summarised by the following commutative diagram, in which the top line is the algebraic map $\hat\xi_p$ and the bottom line is $\xi_p$.
+The image of $\hat\xi_p$ will be called the \emph{Darboux spectral curve}.
+It is clearly an algebraic curve. \begin{thm} $\hat\xi_p$ is a twistor lift of $\xi_p$. \end{thm} This can be summarised by the following commutative diagram, in which the top line is the algebraic map $\hat\xi_p$ and the bottom line is $\xi_p$.